ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

   - type: column
     column:
       text: >-
+        **Quality Control Panel Manufacture**

         We manufacture a wide range control panels for different industries and applications from electrical power stations, to criminal secure vehicles and swimming pools!

         * Custodial Vehicle Panel Boxes